 ArcelorMittal South Africa fined over hydrogen sulfide emissions

-JOHANNESBURG, June 10 (Reuters) - ArcelorMittal South Africa ACLJ.J will pay a fine of 3.64 million rand ($219,658) relating to charges of exceeding hydrogen sulfide minimum emissions standards at its coke plant in 2016, it said on Wednesday.
+JOHANNESBURG, June 10 (Reuters) - ArcelorMittal South Africa ACLJ.J will pay a fine of 3.64 million rand ($219,658) relating to charges it exceeded hydrogen sulfide minimum emissions standards at its Vanderbijlpark operations in 2016, it said on Wednesday.

+The company, majority-owned by ArcelorMittal MT.AS, said a plea agreement for the charges that related to its hydrogen sulfide emissions at the coke making plant from Jan.
+1 to Dec.
+31, 2016 was accepted by the court.

 "While we acknowledge that emissions at our Vanderbijlpark plant exceeded permissible H2S levels for a period of time in the past, steps were taken to address the problem but unfortunately the initiatives implemented did not adequately resolve the problem," said Kobus Verster, chief executive of ArcelorMittal South Africa.